ktat/Util-Any/README.md

 (especially, using with Sub::Exporter is confusing).

 CPAN has some modules to export functions.
-Util::Any can work with some of such modules, [Exporter](http://search.cpan.org/perldoc?Exporter), [Exporter::Simple](http://search.cpan.org/perldoc?Exporter::Simple), [Sub::Exporter](http://search.cpan.org/perldoc?Sub::Exporter) and [Perl6::Export::Attrs](http://search.cpan.org/perldoc?Perl6::Export::Attrs).
+Util::Any can work with some of such modules, [Exporter](https://metacpan.org/pod/Exporter), [Exporter::Simple](https://metacpan.org/pod/Exporter::Simple) and [Sub::Exporter](https://metacpan.org/pod/Sub::Exporter).
+(note that: [Perl6::Export::Attrs](https://metacpan.org/pod/Perl6::Export::Attrs) is not supported after version 0.25 and the above)
 If you want to use other modules, please inform me or implement import method by yourself.

 If you want to use module mentioned above, you have to change the way to inherit these modules.